aherbert/gdsc-smlm/docs/model_plugins.rst

        If **false** only the most recently selected filter results will be displayed.
 Use this option to show plots only with the configured filters.

    * - AUC
-     - Display the Area Under precision-recall Curve (AUC) for each filter against the width of the filter.
+     - Display the Area Under precision-recall Curve (AUC) score for each filter against the width of the filter.
 See :numref:`Figure %s <fig_filter_spot_data_performance_auc>` for an example of AUC score against filter width.

    * - Max Jaccard
      - Display the maximum Jaccard score for each filter against the width of the filter.